NoahApthorpe/ConvnetCellDetection/README.md

 ### Set up new experiment

-Run `python pipeline.py <experiment_name>` to create a new folder in the `data` directory for your experiment.
+Run `python pipeline.py create <experiment_name>` to create a new folder in the `data` directory for your experiment.
 This folder will be pre-initialized with a `main_config.cfg` configuration file and a `labeled` directory to hold pre-labeled training, valdiation, and testing data.

 Each "experiment" directory in `data/` corresponds to a single convnet.
 Once the convnet is trained, you can use it to label as much new data as you wish (see [Label new data](#label-new-data))